carsoncole/scout-popcorn/README.md

 This is a Ruby on Rails application.
 Simply `bundle install` will install dependencies and then `Rails server` will launch the application.

+### Email notifications

+Email notifications can be sent for bank deposits, receipts and on registration, which requires ActionMailer settings to be configured in **environment.rb**.

 ### Dependencies

 Rails 5.0, Ruby 2.3